Use this alphabetical list of suffixes to find information about the meanings and uses of different word endings in

 (These can also be used to change the part of speech.
 Add ‘-ment’ to ‘govern’ to change it from a verb to a noun, so it can take a different place in a sentence.)

-The alphabetical list of suffixes below gives each suffix, its use (and its meaning when there is a specific meaning), and 1-3 examples.
-(If its use is to show the word's part of speech, it will just say Adj, N, V, etc., not say "shows that this word is an adjective " (or noun, or verb.)
+The list of suffixes below gives each suffix, its use (and meaning when needed), and 1-3 examples.
+(If it shows the word's part of speech, it will say Adj, N, V, etc. (I didn't write "used to show that this word is an adjective "--or noun, etc.-- each time.)

 Several suffixes have two listings because they have more than one use.
 Also, some of the listings actually cover two related uses.
 For example, -en is an irregular past participle ending for verbs like to eat and to write.
 Those past participles can be used as adjectives (a half-eaten apple or a written test.)